Crypto & Web3 content

 cryptocontent.dev

 I am David Wood, a content writer working with crypto and Web3 projects.
 I focus on this space because generic content advice does not translate here.
-The audience is technically sharp, the trust bar is high, and the usual playbooks do not work.
+The audience is technically sharp, the trust requirement is high, and the usual playbooks do not work.
+I don't offer a generic crypto AI overview strategy, I create a detailed authority roadmap for protocols.

-Most projects I talk to do not have a volume problem.
-They have a direction problem.
-They produce content for people who already found them rather than content that brings in new citations, new backlinks, and new readers who have never heard of them.
+Projects I work with rarely have a volume problem.
+The issue is usually the design, structure and direction of the content.
+Typically crypto protocol content is produced by experts for people who already found them, rather than content that brings in citations, backlinks, and readers who have never heard of them.

 Working on a crypto project and need content that performs?

 Standalone articles start at $250.
-Volume and retainer arrangements are available for teams publishing on a regular schedule.
+Volume and retainer arrangements are available for teams that have already have the topical authority roadmap and are publishing on a schedule.

 If you are a consultant or contractor whose expertise should be making you discoverable, get in touch and we will work out what makes sense.